yscheng33/LTR-Wiener/docs/LTR_diff.md

 2. col_name: Specifies the column names to be included for the LTR analysis.
    The columns “ID”, ”TIME”,”EVENT” and ”EVENTTIME” mentioned in point 1 must be included.
 3. col_std: Specifies the column names of covariates to be standardized.
 The default is NULL.
+   A suffix “s” will be added in the output column name, i.e., “CovariateNames_L” and “CovariateNames_R”.

 Below are the sample code for “LTR_diff” function: